Sabrina Chin, Conference Chair

 (sabrina.chin at sirensconference.org)

 Sabrina works full time as a software developer for a telecommunications company located in the Washington, DC, area.
 She has a Bachelor of Science degree in computer science and completed her master’s degree at Johns Hopkins University.
-Sabrina has been volunteering for conferences in a technical capacity since 2003.
+Sabrina has been volunteering for conferences in a technical or customer service capacity since 2003.
 She oversaw the creation and maintenance of the conference websites for Phoenix Rising, Terminus, and Sirens, including the registration, submission, and other back-end systems.
 In the little spare time found between working and volunteering, she enjoys reading a range of young adult, science fiction, fantasy, and graphic novels.

 (amy.tenbrink at sirensconference.org)